GeorgiaWhite CountyBail & Release

 Timeline: How Long Until Release?

-• Typical processing time at White jail: After bail is posted, it can take anywhere from 2 to 6 hours for processing and release.
+• Typical processing time at White County jail: After bail is posted, it can take anywhere from 2 to 6 hours for processing and release.
 This time can be affected by factors such as jail staffing levels and the number of other inmates being processed.

 • Best times to post bail: Posting bail during normal business hours (Monday-Friday, 9 AM - 5 PM) may expedite the process, as more staff are typically available.